datanav/docs/index.rst

 Sesam Master Data Hub
 =====================

 Sesam is a Master Data Hub built on a streaming dataflow data integration and processing system.
-It is optimised for collecting or receiving data from source systems,  :ref:`transforming data <getting-started-transformations>`, and :ref:`pushing or providing data <getting-started-sinks>` to target :ref:`systems <system_section>`.
+It is optimised for collecting or receiving data from source systems, transforming data, and pushing or providing data to target :ref:`systems <system_section>`.

 .. image:: images/datahub.jpg
     :width: 800px